Vein Pain Experts Austin Texas

 Reticular Veins / Spider Veins

 Although reticular and spider veins are the most minor type of venous disease, they can often result in leg, foot, or ankle pain.
 The pain is often hormonally responsive, being worse during menstrual cycles and pregnancies.
-Prolonged standing and sitting can also make these type of veins ache or burn.
+Prolonged standing and sitting can also make these types of veins ache or burn.

 Vein pain often develops or worsens during pregnancy.
 Certain venous diseases can develop during pregnancies, such as varicose veins, spider veins, phlebitis, blood clots, or venous valve reflux.
 As a result, women often first develop vein pain during their pregnancies or have significant worsening of their vein pain while they are pregnant.
 The venous disease often worsens during the last phases of pregnancy, with maximal symptoms during the third trimester of pregnancy.